 2012-13: Press went from Almtuna to Sodertalje in his first full AllSvenskan season.
 In 41 games he scored 2 goals with 2 assists and was -2 with 10 penalty minutes.
 Sodertalje was second in AllSvenskan but could not secure a spot in the Swedish Elitserien, finishing sixth in the Kval playoffs.
 Press played in 8 of 10 games during the Kval series and was -3 with 1 assist and 4 penalty minutes.
 He played 29 games for Sodertalje’s U20 team, including three playoff games, and scored 7 goals with 11 assists and was +3 with 16 penalty minutes.
 Not among the 130 European skaters in Central Scouting’s final rankings, Press was the final player taken in the 2013 NHL Draft, selected by Chicago in the seventh round (211th overall).

 A forward converted to defense, Press is naturally a blueliner that is not shy about chipping in offensively and playing the role of the, "fourth forward."
 His defensive zone play and other skills like skating backwards are areas that are in need of improvement.
 The Swede stands 6'2 and has plenty of room to pack on some more strength to that frame.
-The "Mr. Irrelevant" of the 2013 draft as the last player selected, Press is a long-term project but nonetheless a prospect with a chance to take improve as he gets more experience on defense.
+The "Mr. Irrelevant" of the 2013 draft as the last player selected, Press is a long-term project but should improve as he gets more experience on defense.